pancanin/cpplox/README.md

 type of object.
 - Statement visitor does not get loaded - maybe it is a problem with cmake.

+## Improvements Plan

+- LoxValue is copied a lot while storing and retrieving from Environment storage.
+Let's improve that.

 ## Lessons learned